 That being said, the through-bolt system used in the log structures that I build consists of 3’ lengths of ¾” diameter threaded rod connected with couplers that runs through the full height of the log wall from the top plate log all the way down to the foundation, where it is anchored to j-bolts imbedded in the concrete.
 It is augmented at the top plate log by a corrosion-resistant zinc nut and washers, beneath which sits a heavy-duty 6½” compression spring rated at 1000# of pressure that provides constant vertical compression within the log wall stack.
 This is followed by a ThruLoc self-tightening ratchet-type nut.
 The compression of the log wall stack is as follows: The top nut is manually tightened down which compresses the spring.
 The spring comes into contact with the ThruLoc self-tightening nut, forcing it to ratchet down the threaded rod and apply constant force where necessary.
 This system allows the logs to function as a solid unit and settle uniformly with no vertical hindrance as is common in log-on-log nailing systems.

 Now that you’ve read all the positives concerning through-bolts, I’d like to point out some difference of opinion regarding how necessary they may or may not be from those “in-the-know” within the world of log building.
 As I have not used this through-bolt arrangement as of yet, I cannot vouch for the integrity of the system.
 In theory, the through-bolt assembly and all its parts make complete functional sense.
 In the real world practice of log construction however, I have heard varying scenarios regarding the effectiveness of the assembly and whether through-bolts are even needed in log structures other than in earthquake prone areas.
 Some log builders I have heard from believe in a through-bolt system so much that they will not build without their inclusion, while others feel that they are rather unnecessary and their addition tends to place a structure in the overbuilt category.
 As of now, I will be offering a through-bolt system as an optional feature, my intent being to not obligate you to pay for a structural element that may or may not make your log home better for it.
-But personally, I see only structural positives by including through-bolts in a log wall, and would highly recommend the use of a through-bolt system.
-However, I feel that the final decision should be left up to each individual.
+I feel that the final decision should be left up to each individual.
 You, in conjunction with your designer, building code official and engineer, can decide for yourself if a through-bolt system is right for your situation.

 Timber Frame Loft